jcg1183/Orbital_Ring_Population_Calulator/README.md

 The program was tuned to maximize parallel computation and the resolution of the population raster was tested to calculate the most accurate population in the least amount of time.

+The results of an experiment to calculate the populations under all possible rings with a 100km span are included in the /results/ folder.

 ## Installation

 This program uses [GeographicLib](https://geographiclib.sourceforge.io/html/install.html) which has several install options.